nakotong/DS4Window-xbox-breek-patch/README.md

 For other issues, refer to the original website at https://github.com/rajkosto/DS4Windows.

 To know how to connect the xbox with the computer via Breek gadgets, please refer to the two pictures in the main directory.
+The mode of the Breed plugin should be turned into PS4.